 - If the assignment message changes the TBF from RTTI to BTTI configuration, no later than the next occurrence of block B((x+2) mod 12), where block Bxa or Bxb is the radio block containing the PACKET CONTROL ACKNOWLEDGEMENT (see NOTE).

-- For an EC TBF using blind physical layer transmissions the same reaction times as for BTTI configuration apply, where B(x) refers to the last BTTI period used by the blind physical layer transmissions of the PACKET_CONTROL_ACKNOWLEDGEMENT.
-For example, if the blind physical layer transmissions occur during two BTTI periods, the reaction time is measured from the last BTTI period used by the blind physical layer transmissions.

 NOTE: This is to ensure the reaction time falls on a BTTI radio block boundary.